HoomanAshaari/expense-tracker/README.md

 You can register, login and track you daily expenses, categorize them, and generate reports to get insights into your spending habits.

+Also to this point, I've tried to mostly implement it using TDD approach.

 ## 🧩 Features

 - **Expense Management**